 Do your research and be informed.
 Gaining some insight into the market and the prices will give you an edge in your long-term goals by finding the right company for you.
 When a company is accredited, it provides a license to the company to register domains on your behalf while you rent from them.
 Yes, you read that right — rent.
 No one truly owns a domain, and as a domain renter, the registrant, you are granted the right to use a domain by paying a subscription fee to maintain the name on a yearly or multi-year basis.
 This of course, also depends on the extension you choose and the stipulations that come with it.
 With that said, some providers will allow you to pay for hosting services which will include a domain name while you pay a monthly cost; however, the domain names will always be registered yearly, but we will cover hosting in another article, too.
 In your research, you’ll likely find that providers that advertise hosting services are primarily just that, hosting providers and not a registrar themselves.
 In these cases, the provider is likely a domain reseller.
 What happens if you fail to pay your renewal fees?
 Well, you can probably guess what happens next, “your” domains are now no longer yours, so read on.

 How to Choose a Registrar

 After you do your branding research and start looking for a domain to register, you will want to first search for the right company for your intention.
-The company research is almost as vital for you, or your business, as choosing the right name.
-Since they're the provider, you're paying to handle it for you.
+Company research is almost as vital for you, or your business, as choosing the right name.
+Since they’re the provider, you’re paying to handle it for you.